taralli-labs/taralli-protocol/crates/taralli-server/README.md

 ```

 ### Running
 We can use our examples (`cargo run --bin server`, `cargo run --example simple_request`) to validate the rate limiting.
-Mind you, I have yet to inser the logic to direct said example's reqs to port 8081.
+Mind you, I have yet to insert the logic to direct said example's reqs to port 8081.
 If you don't do it, requests will flow just fine.